Continuous Background Screening for Independent Contractor Background Check Programs: FAQs

 While each vendor may handle this service differently, the PlusOne Solutions continuous criminal monitoring program is FCRA compliant.
 There are several things we do to ensure this is the case:

-First, anyone that is included in the population to be monitored must have a consent on file which contains evergreen (or ongoing screening) language which satisfies the disclosure and authorization requirements
+First, anyone that is included in the population to be monitored must have a consent on file that contains evergreen (or ongoing screening) language which satisfies the disclosure and authorization requirements

 Next, when an alert is identified we review the information provided to ensure it matches our individual and is not a false positive.
 This supports the accuracy requirements under the FCRA and protects us against reporting information that is not complete, or accurate.